dickeyy/go-distances/README.md

 Note the comments, the coordinates must be in degrees and represented as strings.
 The `earthRadius` is the radius of the Earth in whatever unit you want, and the `formula` is optional and defaults to `vincenty`.

+### test-all-data.sh

+This script will run the program on all the test data files in the `test-data` directory, if you have a bunch of test data files you want to run quickly.
+Note: for this to work, you need to build the Go program first.
+To build the program, run `go build -o go-distances main.go`.

 ## Formulas

 -   `haversine`: Uses the Haversine formula to calculate the distance between two points on a sphere.